AVSLab/basilisk/docs/source/Install/installOnWindows.rst

 Configuration
 -------------

+Strongly recommended to stick with default 64-bit installations.
 Decide whether target deployment is 32 (win32) or 64 (x64) bit.
 Which ever chosen you will need the matching python and software for that architecture.

 Configuring Python